KCErb/symm32/README.md

 Contributions are welcome!
 To get things started you can [open an issue](https://gitlab.com/crystal-symmetry/symm32/issues/new) and post a comment, correction, or feature request.
 From there we can talk about how best to incorporate (or not) your feedback.

 Please note!
 Your contribution should include tests and be well documented.
 If you're new to crystal then you might want to at least read this section of the docs: [Writing Shards](https://crystal-lang.org/docs/guides/writing_shards.html).
-Also, beware, **the docs are generated in this project like so: `crystal docs -o public src/symm32.cr`** since the initialization of this module is order-dependent.
+Also, beware, **the docs are generated in this project like so: `crystal docs src/symm32.cr`** since the initialization of this module is order-dependent.

 In general, if you want, you can just pull this code down, start hacking on it, and then push it back here as a "Pull Request", then we can discuss your proposed changes.